 What is the future of cryptocurrency?

-Bitcoin and the cryptocurrency market has already experienced several ‘hype cycles’ where prices rocketed before falling 80-90% as the technology and adoption caught up with inflated expectations.
-One happened in 2011 and then another two in 2013.
+Bitcoin and the cryptocurrency market has already experienced several ‘hype cycles’ where prices rocketed, before falling 80-90% as the technology and adoption caught up with inflated expectations.
+One happened in 2011 and then another 2013, and again in 2017.

 After reaching a total market value of US$830 billion in December 2017, the total cryptocurrency market lost 85% of its value and fell to US$130 billion by the end of 2018.
 It currently stands at just over US$400 billion, and is up 100% in 2020.